 The Adriatic Sea slowly starts to cool down as the temperature goes from +27C at the beginning of the month to about +22C+23C at the end.
-The air also becomes a little cooler in second part of September when the temperature drops from about +32C during the day and +22C at night to about +25C and + 15C respectively.
+The air also becomes a little cooler in the second part of September when the temperature drops from about +32C during the day and +22C at night to about +25C and + 15C respectively.

-September brings with it a small amount of precipitation but it is usually more common in the end of the month.
+September brings with it a small amount of precipitation but it is usually more common at the end of the month.
 For the most part, days are sunny and bright.
-This is that period of time when you can come with summer clothes (but take sweater and pants for evenings in the mountains) without worrying about the autumn chill.
+This is that period of time when you can come with summer clothes (but take a sweater and pants for evenings in the mountains) without worrying about the autumn chill.

 Weather in Montenegro in October

 Montenegro weather in October is still quite warm.
-By standards of people from colder climates, the first two weeks can seem even hot.
+By the standards of people from colder climates, the first two weeks can seem even hot.
 Although sometime in the middle of the month you start getting a feeling that summer is over and autumn comes.